 Pan Am was once the largest international airline in the US.
 In 1970 alone, it carried 11 million passengers to 86 countries worldwide.
 But after 60 years of flight, decades of financial turbulence, and a devastating terrorist attack above the skies of Lockerbie, Scotland, Pan Am went bust.

-The Mysterious Origins Of Mastermind, The Codebreaking Board Game
+The Origins Of The Sicilian Mafia

 The Deadliest Disaster At Sea Killed Thousands, Yet Its Story Is Little-Known